andredurao/100-days-of-code/log.md

 **Today's Progress**: Added the example 11 from the book This example was missing some information about how to insert data on books table, I've added how I did on the README file.
 I've managed to implement the exercises; Now I need to check how good they are written.

+### Day 14: January 16, 2017

+**Today's Progress**: Implementing the query records exercise fom databases chapter Created the struct Book and now I'm trying to load all records of books on a `map` of Book.
+It's not running, yet.
+Hopefully I will finish this exercise tomorrow.